2i2c-org/team-compass/organization/strategy.md

 - Managed infrastructure
   - Provides a stable base that our member communities can rely on
   - Provides upstream support to provide a similar level of stability
-  - Rapidly benefits from development work
+  - Makes upstream development accessible as quickly as it is developed
 - Development work
   - Provides a steady stream of _improvements_ to open technology
   - Provides upstream support that drives innovation
-  - Always benefits our managed infrastructure
+  - Must benefit our managed infrastructure services

 ## Operating principles

 Here are several principles that follow this policy:

-1. **Scalable agency and collaboration is the unique value of Membership**.
+1. **Participation in our development and operations flywheel is the unique value of Membership**.
 The unique value of our membership is in the ability to interact with our team, other member communities, and open source communities.
 This should be where we spend most of our time.
-We must make it clear how membership is a way to direct support to open source tools, influence our roadmap, and make their own contributions.
+We must make it clear how membership is a way to direct support to open source tools, influence our roadmap, and make their own contributions while rapidly getting access these improvements for their hubs.

-2. **Efficiently operate infrastructure to have more cycles for development**.
+2. **Operations must be efficient to have more cycles for development**.
 Communities will not use infrastructure that is fundamentally unreliable, though it it is not our core value.
 Our site reliability team must be efficient to ensure our infrastructure is reliable, while recognizing that most of our time should go towards collaboration and new development.

 3. **ONLY develop improvements that benefit MANY member communities.** This ensures we develop broadly useful and flexible technology that is designed for an ecosystem rather than a single client.
 We must identify problems shared by many communities and build solutions that bring value to many of our customers and many others through our platform services operation.